 Here's some information to help you get ready for and make the most of your medical appointment.

 What you can do

-- List key medical information, including other medical problems for which you or your child are being treated and any history of previous head injuries.
-Also write down the names of any medications, vitamins, supplements or other natural remedies you or your child are taking.
+List key medical information, including other medical problems for which you or your child is being treated and any history of previous head injuries.
+Also write down the names of any medications, vitamins, supplements or other natural remedies you or your child is taking.

-- Take a family member or friend along.
-Sometimes it can be difficult to soak up all the information provided to you during an appointment.
-Someone who comes with you may remember something that you missed or forgot.
+Take a family member or friend along.
+Sometimes it can be difficult to remember all the information provided to you during an appointment.
+Someone who comes with you may recall something that you missed or forgot.

 For a concussion, some basic questions to ask your doctor include:

 Do I have a concussion?

 What kinds of tests are needed?

 When will it be safe to return to competitive sports?

 When will it be safe to resume vigorous exercise?